nbro/andz/README.md

 Install `pdoc`.
 If you have still don't have a terminal opened, open it, and then move inside the `ands` repository, and type the following command:

-    pdoc --html --html-dir docs ands
+    pdoc --html --overwrite --html-dir docs ands

 which should create a folder called `ands` inside the already existent folder `docs`.

 ### Run Tests

-For now, you can run all modules as _main_ by running the script [`main.py`](ands/main.py).
-But to do that, you need first to have installed the module.
-Then simply do

-    ./main.py
+You can find the tests under [folder](folder).
+To run them, you must first install the module `ands`, and then you can simply run the script `run_tests.py` as follows

+    ./run_tests.py

+Eventually you can run single specific tests.

 ## References